 Plants absorb water from the soil by osmosis.
 Root hair cells are adapted for this by having a large surface area to speed up osmosis.

-The absorbed water is transported through the roots to the rest of the plant where it is used for different purposes:
+The absorbed water is transported through the roots to the rest of the plant where it's used for different purposes:

-Leaves are adapted for photosynthesis by having a large surface area, and contain openings, called stomata to allow carbon dioxide into the leaf.
-Although these design features are good for photosynthesis, they can result in the leaf losing a lot of water.
+Leaves are adapted for photosynthesis by having a large surface area, and contain stomata (openings) to allow carbon dioxide into the leaf.
+These design features can result in the leaf losing a lot of water.
 The cells inside the leaf have water on their surface.
 Some of this water evaporates, and the water vapour can then escape from inside the leaf by diffusion.

 To reduce loss the leaf is coated in a wax cuticle to stop the water vapour escaping through the epidermis.
 Leaves usually have fewer stomata on their top surface to reduce this water loss.

 Plants growing in drier conditions tend to have small numbers of tiny stomata and only on their lower leaf surface, to save water loss.
 Most plants regulate the size of stomata with guard cells.
 Each stoma is surrounded by a pair of sausage-shaped guard cells.
 In low light the guard cells lose water and become flaccid, causing the stomata to close.
 They would normally only close in the dark when no carbon dioxide is needed for photosynthesis.

 Most plant cells are turgid at all times.
 This supports the weight of the plant, which is especially important where there is no woody tissue, such as leaves, shoot and root tip.
 If the plant loses water faster than it can be absorbed the cells lose turgor pressure and become flaccid.
 This causes the plant to wilt.